-Join Michael Lehman for an in-depth discussion in this video Implementing Mobile Services tables, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Implementing Mobile Services tables, part of Building Windows Phone 8 Apps with Azure.

 …Okay.…So, now we're going to go ahead and…connect up to Windows Azure mobile services storage.…And we begin by modifying our note model,…just as we did for Windows Azure Table Storage.…But we're going to change it in a couple of different ways.…So let's begin by opening up note model.…Now, before we can access Windows Azure mobile storage, we need…to go ahead and get a Windows Azure mobile service client.…Se we're going to come out to App.xml, and we're going to…go ahead and create a public static here…that gets initialized when the app gets started.…